Managing the Arthritic TMJ

 CONCLUSION

 Having a permanently dislocated disk does not condemn you to a lifetime of pain.
 About 30% of the population have a dislocated disk in at least one TMJ, and the vast majority of them no longer have symptoms.
 They may have experienced pain or other symptoms for days or years, usually between the ages of 20 and 40, but their damaged TMJ has adapted and is no longer causing inflammation or triggering muscle guarding.
 Therefore, the prognosis is good over time with almost any kind of treatment.
-Orthopedic treatment can provide relief of the symptoms within days and influence facial growth to prevent them from ever returning.
+Orthopedic treatment that includes the mandible can provide relief of the symptoms within days and influence facial growth to prevent them from ever returning.